sugarshin/slides/README.md

 Copyright (C) 2019 [Shingo Sato](https://sugarshin.net).

-All rights reserved with all articles and pictures.
+All rights reserved with all slides and pictures.

 Everything else in the repository is [MIT](https://sugarshin.mit-license.org/) licensed.